dageinar95/Prime-Factorization/README.md

 The program contains both a sequential and parallel algorithm for finding all prime numbers up to n (using the Sieve of Eratosthenes), and then factorizes the 100 largest primes in n^2.

-To use the program, first compile it using:
+To run the program, first compile it using:

 javac PrimeFactorization.java